mrspeaker/Omega500/README.md

     .     |
     .
 [Bullets]                 // Array of [extend Ω.Entity]

 Every loop  the engine calls `tick` on the main game object.
 This automatically calls `tick` on its current screen - but that's the end of the magic.
 After this the screen must manually call `tick` on its children (player, all the baddies in the baddie array, map) and so on.
-Once the tick is done, the same thing happens with `render`.
+Once the tick is done, the same thing happens with `render`. [**In progress**: recently added some magic to automate the tick/rendering of children - see `Screen` and `Entity`.]

 That's the rule: if you want something ticked, then `tick` it.
 If you want something rendered, then `render` it.